-Lagos is one of the Algarve’s most popular tourist resort towns.
-Lagos is situated on a stunning coastline of wide golden beaches and jagged cliffs with crystal clear waters.
-The city of Lagos offers visitors interesting historical monuments, fine cuisine and an enjoyable nightlife.
-Lagos makes for fantastic holiday destination which is suited for a range of tourists be that, young couples, families or the more mature visitor.
-Let us here at Algarve-tourist.com show to you why you should visit Lagos and help you plan your holiday to the region.
+Lagos is rightly regarded as one of the Algarve’s finest and most popular resort towns.
+Lagos is situated on a stunning coastline of wide golden beaches, jagged cliffs and crystal clear waters.
+In the charming and historic city visitors will discover interesting historical monuments, fine cuisine and a lively nightlife.
+Lagos and south western Portugal makes for fantastic holiday destination and is suited for a range of tourist types; young couples, families or the more mature visitor.
+Let us here at Algarve-Tourist.com show to you why you should visit Lagos and help you plan your holiday to the region.

 Why Visit Lagos Portugal?

 Lagos is more than just a modern resort town as it was initially established as an ancient fishing harbour, protected from the ferocious Atlantic Ocean.
 The early town further expanded during the 14th century as the departure port of the voyages of age of discovery.

 Trade with the Portuguese colonies continued to enhanced the importance of Lagos so that by the 16th century it was the regional capital of the Algarve.
 The fortunes of Lagos slowly waned after the 1755 earthquake but the region was rejuvenated with the advent of modern tourism.
 Today Lagos is a modern bustling resort town that provides every tourist facility and service visitors could want and is set along a beautiful coastline that is blessed with gorgeous sunny weather.